rgdqalati/Smart-Traffic-Anomaly-Detection/README.md

 ![](IMG_7365.jpeg)

-The system integrates traffic simulation, AI-based anomaly detection, Digital Twin monitoring, and mitigation mechanisms into a unified architecture capable of detecting and responding to cyberattacks affecting smart traffic lights.
+The system consists of two main components:

+- Main Traffic Control System
+- Digital Twin Monitoring & Detection System

+Together, they continuously monitor traffic behavior, detect abnormal activities, and recover the traffic network when an attack is identified.

 ---